Larry Olsonoski

-Lawrence Rodney Olsonoski (September 10, 1925 – March 6, 1991) was a former guard in the National Football League.
-After a college career at Minnesota, he was drafted by the Green Bay Packers in the sixth round of the 1948 NFL Draft and played that season with the team.
+Lawrence Rodney Olsonoski (September 10, 1925 – March 6, 1991) was a former guard in the National Football League (NFL).
+After a college career at Minnesota, he was drafted by the Green Bay Packers in the sixth round of the 1948 NFL draft and played that season with the team.
 The next season, he would split between the Packers and the New York Bulldogs.